mearlboro/mearlboro.github.io/_posts/2019-03-02-hascell-episode-1-part-2.md

 numNeighbours u = length $ filter id $ fmap extract $ map (neighbour u) [N ..]
 {% endhighlight %}

-With the occasion I found out about a little bit of Haskell syntactic sugar;
+With the occasion I found out about a little bit of Haskell syntactic sugar
 - since `N` is the first element, `[N ..]` iterates through all the elements in the `Move` enum
-- `filter id` is the same as `filter (==True)`; we filter by the identity function, so we can grab the neighbours that are alive from the list of neigbours values (which we obtain by applying `extract` to the list of all neighbours)
+- `filter id` uses the identity function to check is the cell is `True` or `False`.
+The identity function simply returns the cell value, and `filter` only selects the values for which the function `id` is `True`, thus it can be used to count the alive cells

-Then, the transformation above codes into:
+Then the transformation rule codes into:

 {% highlight haskell %}
 gameOfLife :: U (Int, Int) Bool -> Bool